johnbrooks33/mips/mips/mip2/mip2.md

 ```

 ## Motivation
 AMM provides on-chain trading interfaces to the traders and funding rate to decentralized perpetual contracts.
-However, the current Uniswap-like formula is less capital efficient.
+However, the old constant-product AMM formula is less capital efficient.

-The Uniswap-like formula has a tricky feature to ensure that the funds in the pool will never be exhausted by infinitely increasing the price.
+The old constant-product AMM formula has a tricky feature to ensure that the funds in the pool will never be exhausted by infinitely increasing the price.
 But there are 2 disadvantages at the same time:

 1. Larger orders tend to suffer greater slippage.
 On average, only 1% of the pool's funds can maintain reasonable prices.
 2. When the price leaves the liquidity provider's entry price, there will be impermanent losses, compared with holding the equivalent position + collateral.